 - It can’t be a name that is identical or confusingly similar to another company’s name which is protected by trademark law.
-Also, you can’t use a name that contains the words “eBay” or “PayPal” or one that is confusingly similar to those names.
+Also, you can’t use a name that contains the word “eBay” or one that is confusingly similar to that name.
 See our Intellectual property and the VeRO program policy for more information

 Choose a name that immediately tells buyers what you sell.
 For example, a straightforward name such as “Ben’s Computers” will be more helpful to buyers than a creative name such as “Zebra Park.”
 This will also help search engines find your store when buyers are looking for the kinds of products you sell.

 Once you’ve subscribed to eBay Store, we’ll help you get it up and running with instructions showing you how to:

 - Personalize the store: you can choose a design and a name and add your business logo